Samuil Lehtțir: Latinization turn

+Further "deviations" and downfall

-Most of Lehtțir's poetic works appeared as a quick succession of volumes: În flăcări ("In Flames", 1931), Sirenele zidirii ("Sirens of Construction", 1932), De pază ("On Guard", 1935) and Dezrobire ("Emancipation", also 1935).
+Most of Lehtțir's poetic works appeared as a quick succession of volumes.
+Poezîi ("Poems") of 1929 was followed by În flăcări ("In Flames", 1931), Sirenele zidirii ("Sirens of Construction", 1932), De pază ("On Guard", 1935) and Dezrobire ("Emancipation", also 1935).
 He was additionally the author of the first dramas of Soviet Moldavian literature: Codreanu (1930) and Biruința ("Victory", 1933).
 In the former, Lehtțir explored the story of haiduci and other themes in the history of "feudal Moldavia"—this is probably why the work was never shown in MASSR theaters, which still followed proletarian commands.
-Biruința was the inaugural production of the Tiraspol State Theater, on November 7, 1933.
+Biruința, which Smochină sees as closely modeled on Alecsandri's plays, is largely about "the shock worker movement and the most recent socialist labor methods".
+It was the inaugural production of the Tiraspol State Theater, on November 7, 1933.
 This staging was welcomed by Lehtțir himself with an article which voiced his thoughts on language policy, describing "Moldavian language" as unifying the masses of Bessarabia with those of the MASSR, especially after Latinization.
-The author acknowledged that theater needed to take inspiration from life, and that the few plays written "lagged behind" in that regard; Biruința is seen by Colesnic as "poorly written, in accordance with the standards of that day, when thematic focus fell on the conflicts of [industrial] production."

-From 1934, Lehtțir was a ruling council member of the MASSR Writers' Union.
+As noted by Yershov, Codreanu was an "excellent" play, but was "considered by the Soviets to suffer from 'deviations'."
+Fragments from it and from Biruința, as well as from another play known as Gauduka ("about the revolutionary insurrectionist movement among the peasant serfs"), were still used in acting lessons.
+The author himself acknowledged that theater needed to take inspiration from life, and that the few plays written "lagged behind" in that regard; Biruința is seen by Colesnic as "poorly written, in accordance with the standards of that day, when thematic focus fell on the conflicts of [industrial] production."
+From 1934, Lehtțir was a ruling-council member of the MASSR Writers' Union.
 He and Milev were Moldavian envoys to the First All-Union Congress of Soviet Writers in August–September of that year, but subsumed to the larger delegation of Soviet Ukraine.

 Lehtțir's published contributions came to include 12 volumes, three of which were textbooks for elementary schools.
-The latter works evidenced his full break with Proletkult, by including samples of the Romanian classics—Alecsandri, George Coșbuc, and Mihai Eminescu.
-In 1935, Lehtțir returned with the epic poem Ostașul roșu ("The Red Soldier"), which celebrated Soviet defense capabilities, comparing recruits with the bogaturs of Russian folklore.
+The latter works evidenced his full break with Proletkult, by including samples of the Romanian classics—Alecsandri, Eminescu, and George Coșbuc.
+Such influences appear in De pază, which eulogizes Soviet Border Troops using metaphors which, as historian Marius Tărîță observes, were directly lifted from Eminescu and Grigore Alexandrescu.
+Also published in 1935, the epic poem Ostașul roșu ("The Red Soldier") similarly celebrated Soviet defense capabilities; its characteristic note was in comparing young recruits with the bogaturs of Russian folklore.
+Smochină also mentions a "series of poems", Lupta de clasă în Basarabia ("The Class Struggle in Bessarabia"), which appeared in late 1935.